cajacko/writing/README.md

 A collection of posts and writings by [Charlie Jackson](https://charliejackson.com).
 Basically my blog and random muslings 📖🙃

-All my old stuff may still be around on [Medium](https://medium.com/@CharlieAJackson).

 ## Finished Pieces

 - [Overcoming your primitive mind](./writing/primitive-mind.md) (February 2020)